 Fiddlesticks has more regeneration than Vladimir and can readily silence and deny him.
 A good Fiddlesticks will take control of the lane quickly, denying Vladimir outright.
-He will cast Dark Wind as Vladimir approaches to keep him from casting Transfusion.
-He'll then cast Terrify and Drain to inflict damage.
+He will cast Reap as Vladimir approaches to keep him from casting Transfusion.
+He'll then cast Terrify and Bountiful Harvest to inflict damage.
 The damage is not tremendous, but the ability to keep Vladimir from farming will ruin him.
-Also note that Drain will not be interrupted by Sanguine Pool.
+Also note that Bountiful Harvest will not be interrupted by Sanguine Pool.

 LeBlanc is especially unmanageable.
 Where Vladimir is weakest in early game, LeBlanc does powerful burst damage with Sigil of Silence and Mimic.
 Even with Sorcerer's Shoes and Will of the Ancients, you will struggle to swap damage favorably against LeBlanc.
 Couple this with Ethereal Chains' snare, Sigil of Silence's silencing effect, and Distortion's ability to quickly take LeBlanc into and out of your turret range, and there's little that Vladimir can do to avoid her damage or respond offensively.